opiliones/Snail/README.md

 SnailScript is a programing language similar to shell script.
 The base syntax is taken from sh or rc shell.
-To mix the concept of functional programing, several changes have been added.
+There are several new syntax to import the concept of functional programing.

 ## Features of SnailScript